 Withdrawal Methods

 IC Markets now requires of all clients to make withdrawal requests from inside their Secure Client Area.
 All withdrawals are usually processed within 1 business day (if before 12:00 AEDT).
+As per present money laundering compliance rules, withdrawals will be matched to the account funding method.
+IC Markets will not charge any additional fees on fund withdrawals, which we consider as a solid advantage.

 Withdrawals made via Debit or Credit Cards may take between 3 and 5 business days to clear, while international bank wire transfers may take longer, depending on your jurisdiction and your receiving bank – up to 14 days.
 For withdrawals made via this payment method, there will be a processing fee of AUD 20 (or currency equivalent), charged by IC Markets’ banking institution.
 Meanwhile, bank transfers within Australia will usually clear within 2-3 business days.

-And, withdrawals via PayPal, Skrill or Neteller will usually clear within 1 business day.
+Withdrawals via PayPal, Skrill or Neteller will usually clear within 1 business day.

 Customer Support Contacts